This guide explains how to install and uninstall the Mullvad VPN app for macOS.

 Connecting to Mullvad system service (macOS 13 Ventura)

-Open the System Settings app and go to General > Login items.
+To fix this open the System Settings app and go to General > Login items.
 Under "Allow in the Background" you should find Amagicom.
 Make sure that is enabled.

 If it doesn't help then open the Terminal app and run this command: